OpenBB-finance/OpenBB/website/content/terminal/guides/intros/stocks/index.md

 ---
-title: Introduction to Stocks
+title: Stocks
 keywords: ["stocks", "fundamental", "analysis", "technical", "analysis", "analyst", "equity", "research"]
 excerpt: "The Introduction to Stocks explains how to use the menu and provides a brief description of its sub-menus"

 ---

 The Stocks menu enables you to perform an evaluation of a particular company, a sector or a market as whole by performing various techniques including fundamental, technical and behavioural analysis.
-It does so by handing you tools to (among other things) evaluate company news
+It does so by handing you tools to (among other things) evaluate company news (<a href="/terminal/reference/stocks/news/" target="_blank">news</a>), display historic quarterly results (<a href="/terminal/reference/stocks/fundamental_analysis/income/" target="_blank">income</a>), determine future cash flows (<a href="/terminal/reference/stocks/fundamental_analysis/dcf/" target="_blank">dcf</a>), show analyst recommendations (<a href="/terminal/reference/stocks/due_diligence/pt/" target="_blank">pt</a>), evaluate an entire sector or industry (<a href="/terminal/reference/stocks/sia/" target="_blank">sia</a>), and show the historical prices, correlations and sentiment between similar companies (<a href="/terminal/reference/stocks/comparison_analysis/hcorr/" target="_blank">correlation</a>).
-(<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/news/" target="_blank">news</a>),
-display historic quarterly results
-(<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/fundamental_analysis/income/" target="_blank">income</a>),
-determine future cash flows
-(<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/fundamental_analysis/dcf/" target="_blank">dcf</a>),
-show analyst recommendations
-(<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/due_diligence/pt/" target="_blank">pt</a>),
-evaluate an entire sector or industry
-(<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/sia/" target="_blank">sia</a>),
-and show the historical prices, correlations and sentiment between similar companies
-(<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/comparison_analysis/hcorr/" target="_blank">correlation</a>).

-## How to use
+### How to use

-The Stocks menu is called upon by typing `stocks` which opens the following
+The Stocks menu is called upon by typing `stocks` which opens the following menu:
-menu:

 ![Stocks Menu](https://user-images.githubusercontent.com/46355364/169503852-e8ebe577-6e49-438a-b14a-606c9fb9a6de.png)

-You have the ability to
-<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/search/" target="_blank">search</a>
-a stock based on a search criteria, country, sector or industry.
+You have the ability to <a href="/terminal/reference/stocks/search/" target="_blank">search</a> a stock based on a search criteria, country, sector or industry.
 An example:

 ```
 2022 May 17, 08:45 (🦋) /stocks/ $ search facebook